conorkelly86/lwj-react-query/README.md

+## A cloned repo from Learn With Jason episode with Tanner Linsley on react-query

 ## What is this?

 It's an example repo that show show to go from a simple hook-based application to React Query, avoiding all of the "global state" madness that normally happens!